jhorzek/lessSEM/README.md

 The column “penalty” refers to the name of the function call in the **lessSEM** package (e.g., lasso is called with the `lasso()` function).
-Smooth functions are called with `smoothLasso`, `smoothAdaptiveLasso`, and `smoothElasticNet`.
+Smooth approximations are called with `smoothLasso`, `smoothAdaptiveLasso`, and `smoothElasticNet`.
 These are only implemented for the comparison of exact and approximate optimization and should not be used.
 They will be marked as deprecated soon.

 The best model can be selected with the AIC or BIC.
 If you want to use cross-validation, use `cvLasso`, `cvAdaptiveLasso`, etc. instead (see, e.g., `?lessSEM::cvLasso`).
 The smooth versions are called `cvSmoothLasso`, etc.

 ## [**regsem**](https://github.com/Rjacobucci/regsem), [**lslx**](https://github.com/psyphh/lslx), and **lessSEM**